sanscript-tech/hacking-tools-scripts/README.md

 ### Follow contribution guidelines mentioned [here.](https://github.com/sanscript-tech/hacking-tools-scripts/blob/main/CONTRIBUTING.md)<br>
 ### Contributions will end on ***20 November 2020***.

- ## Brief about project: 🎏
+ ## Brief about project:
 Collection of awesome scripts and hacking tools from basic to advance.
 Contributing to this project will help you learn open source development and collaborations.

 <p  align="center"><img src="https://media.giphy.com/media/Rje6bsoJVORnLBfZwP/giphy.gif" alt="Logo" width="300" height="300"> <img src="https://media.giphy.com/media/HoffxyN8ghVuw/giphy.gif" width="300" height="300">

- ## Overview 🎃
+## Overview
 This project is mainly ensured to build in an open source community to help the people of our country grow and develop themselves.

-## Tech stacks used 🛴
+## Tech stacks used

 **Any Scripting Language**

- ### This project is under AOS 2020 (Autumn open source program) under Sanscript, India .🎉🎊
+### This project is under AOS 2020 (Autumn open source program) under Sanscript, India.

- ## How to start ? 🎪
+## How to start ?

 #### If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).

-## Fork this repository 🚀
+## Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

-## Clone the repository 🏁
+## Clone the repository

 Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.